ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Start: Start the selected Replication Object.
 - Stop: Stop the selected Replication Object.
 - Quick Start: Quick Start the selected Replication Object.
 This operation may cause the loss of not yet delivered data.
 Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Sync: Sync the selected Replication Object.
-It is equivalent to performing ALTER REPLICATION ...
-SYNC ... statement.
+It is equivalent to performing ALTER REPLICATION  _replication_name_ SYNC statement.
 - Sync Only: Sync Only the selected Replication Object.
-It is equivalent to performing ALTER REPLICATION ...
-SYNC ONLY ... statement.
+It is equivalent to performing ALTER REPLICATION  _replication_name_ SYNC ONLY statement.
 - Drop: Drop the selected Replication Object, which is stopped.
 - Edit Table List: Add/Remove Replication Target Tables in the selected Replication Object, which is stopped.
 - Monitor: Open a monitor dialog for the selected Replication Object and the corresponding Replication Object.
 - Show DDL: Print the schema to generate the selected Replication Object and its related objects, such as table, index, and so on.
 - Compare DDL: Print the difference of schema between the selected Replication Object and the corresponding Replication Object.

-##### Replication Target Table
+##### Replication Target Table Object

 - Remove: Remove the selected table from its underlying Replication Object.

 #### Replication Pair pane

 Replication Pair pane is a logical view depicting replication objects in pairs.
-It manages four types of objects: Replication Pairs, Replication Pair, Replication Object, and Replication Target Table.
+It manages four types of objects: Replication Pairs Object, Replication Pair Object, Replication Object, and Replication Target Table.

-##### Replication Pairs
+##### Replication Pairs Object

 - Start all: Start all replication object which are stopped.
 - Stop all: Stop all replication objects which are running.
 - Quick Start all: Quick Start all replication objects which are stopped.
 This operation may cause the loss of not yet delivered data.
 Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Create Replication Pair: Create a pair of Replication Objects at two distinct DB Connections.
 - Create Full-mesh Replications: Create full-meshed replication objects between selected DB Connections with identical named tables.
+For example, if four DB Connections are selected, sixteen (2^4) replication objects with the identical name are created.
 - Collapse All: Collapse the tree to replication pair level.
 - Expand to Replication Object: Expand the tree to replication object level.
 - Expand to Replication Table: Expand the tree to replication table level.

-##### Replication Pair
+##### Replication Pair Object

 - Start all: Start all replication object which are stopped in the Replication Pair.
 - Stop all: Stop all replication objects which are running in the Replication Pair.